 - The laundry list of additional documents investors typically request during fundraising due diligence

 Fundraising due diligence is the process by which investors investigate your company when they are interested in potentially investing (from early stage interest to the more involved steps of a term sheet and a Stock Purchase Agreement containing representations and warranties).
-For a bit more insight into the process, see our blog post exploring the due diligence process.What Documents Do Venture Capitalists (And Their Lawyers) Look At?
+For a bit more insight into the process, check out our due diligence checklist.

 Here’s a list with a selection of documents and information that you could be expected to provide during due diligence: